Arsenic-ATG/Map-It/README.md

 # 🗺 Map-It 📌
 it’s tedious to copy a street address to the clipboard and bring up a map of it on Google Maps.
-You could take a few steps out of this task by writing a simple script to automatically launch the map in your browser using the contents of your clipboard.
+You could take a few steps out of this task by using this simple script which automatically launch the map in your browser using the contents of your clipboard.
 This way, you only have to copy the address to a clipboard and run the script, and the map will be loaded for you.

 This is what your program does: